-Strategic Housing Market Analysis Reports
+Strategic Housing Market Analysis Reports (Published October 2022)

-This new Strategic Housing Market Analysis builds on the previous use of the Net Stock Model by incorporating an affordability model that will, for the first time, make tenure estimates by local authority area for the following categories:
+The Strategic Housing Market Analysis builds on the previous use of the Net Stock Model by incorporating an affordability model that will, for the first time, make tenure estimates by local authority area for the following categories:

 - Market – those who can afford market rent or has sufficient income to enter and sustain home ownership.

 - Intermediate – those who cannot afford market rent but can afford more than social rent.